Oklahoma Sooners football: Division championships

+Bowl games

+Since the establishment of the team in 1895, Oklahoma has appeared in 58 bowl games and has a record of 31 victories, 26 losses, and one tie.
+The team's first bowl game appearance was in the 1939 Orange Bowl, which was a 17–0 loss against Tennessee.
+The most recent bowl game appearance by the Sooners was in the 2024 Armed Forces Bowl, which was a 21–20 loss against Navy.
+Oklahoma is one of only two schools to have appeared in all five of the BCS era bowl games (2001 Orange, 2003 Rose, 2004 Sugar, 2007 Fiesta, 2009 BCS NCG), with the other being Ohio State.
+Oklahoma's bowl game participation and victories rank among the top of FBS bowl records.

 Head coaches

 The Sooners have had 23 head coaches in their history.
 The current head coach, Brent Venables, was hired on December 5, 2021.
 Since the first head coach, John A. Harts, guided the team for one game in 1895, the Sooners have played in more than 1,300 games.
 Four men have coached the team in more than 100 games; all of them have more than 100 wins at Oklahoma.
 Oklahoma is the only program with four 100-win coaches in its history.
 The coach with the highest winning percentage in school history is Lincoln Riley, who went 55–10 (.846) across five seasons.
 The lowest winning percentage aside from Harts, who lost his only game, belongs to John Blake, who went 12–22 (.353) across three seasons.
 Ten coaches have led the Sooners to postseason bowl games: Tom Stidham, Jim Tatum, Bud Wilkinson, Gomer Jones, Chuck Fairbanks, Barry Switzer, Gary Gibbs, Bob Stoops, Riley, and Venables.
 Nine coaches have won conference championships with the Sooners: Bennie Owen, Stidham, Dewey Luster, Tatum, Wilkinson, Fairbanks, Switzer, Stoops, and Riley.
 Wilkinson, Switzer, and Stoops have each received National Coach of the Year honors from at least one organization.
 Six Sooner coaches (Owen, Lawrence Jones, Tatum, Wilkinson, Switzer, and Stoops) have been inducted into the College Football Hall of Fame.